Up to 60% off sofas & mattresses — limited‑time deals.

 Upholstery and Maintenance: Choose Fabric for Your Actual Life

-A sleeper sofa is usually in a high-traffic room.
-That makes fabric and cleaning reality more important than “what looks best online.”
+A sleeper sofa usually lives in a busy room.
+That makes fabric and cleaning reality more important than what looks best on a product page.

 Understand cleaning codes before you buy